claustres/quasar-feathers-tutorial/README.md

 ```
 The final version will manage registration as well depending on the route used to reach the component but you've got the idea.

 Once connected the user should land on the home page then be able to navigate in the app, so that in the main layout we have to track the login state as the currently connected user in **$data.user** (null if not logged in).
-We will also manage logout from the profile menu entry and restoring the previous session if any by trying to authenticate on mount:
+We will also manage logout from the profile menu entry and restoring the previous session if any by trying to authenticate on mounting **src/components/Index.vue**:
 ```javascript
 import { Toast } from 'quasar'
 import api from 'src/api'